A Distribution Testing Approach to Clustering Distributions: Derivation of Lower Bounds

 \subsubsection{Proof of Lemma \ref{lem:general-reduction-to-lfht}}

 \begin{proof} Let $A$ be the algorithm as stated in Theorem~\ref{thm:combined-lb-lfht}.
-If the $k$ distributions given as input to $A$ cannot be partitioned into $\{\mathcal{I}, [k]\setminus \mathcal{I}\}$ with $|\mathcal{I}| = r$, it is possible that the behaviour of $A$ is different, for example it may attempt to draw more than $T$ samples and/or it may not return a partition of size $(r,k-r)$.
+If the $k$ distributions given as input to $A$ cannot be partitioned into $\{\mathcal{I}, [k]\setminus \mathcal{I}\}$ with $|\mathcal{I}| = r$, then the behaviour of $A$ could in principle be arbitrary; for example, it may attempt to draw more than $T$ samples and/or it may not return a partition of size $(r,k-r)$.
 However, $A$ can be trivially modified to always terminate after $T$ samples and return a partition of size $(r,k-r)$.
 Let $\mathcal{I}_A$ denote the subset returned by $A$ of size $k-r$.

 Note that the problem is symmetric with respect to the cluster sizes $r$ and $k-r$.
-Therefore, without loss of generality, we assume $r \ge k/2$.
+Therefore, without loss of generality, we assume in this proof that $r \ge k/2$.